pyload/pyload/README.md

 ### PIP Install

-Type in your command shell **with _administrator/root_ privileges**:
+Just type in your command shell **with _administrator/root_ privileges**:

     pip install pyload.core[full]

 The `full` option will ensure that all the (optional) extra packages are downloaded and installed as well as the mandatory ones.

-To install only the essential dependencies, type directly:
+But, if you want to install just the essential dependencies, only type:

     pip install pyload.core